quantum-tinkerer/MeanFi/DESIGN.md

 The small `performance/` runner reports time and reference errors for density and SCF workloads.
 Generated reports, plots and distributions belong under ignored build directories or CI artifacts.
-Tutorials execute fresh calculations and use the default policy/EDIIS; the graphene scan explicitly chooses tol=1e-2 for speed.
+Tutorials execute fresh calculations and use the default policy/EDIIS; the graphene scan and strained-graphene tutorial explicitly choose tol=1e-2 for speed.
+Sparse CI runs the complete suite, including the heavier numerical reference checks.